-Developers in the organization use both – Azure Apps and SharePoint Apps to work with SharePoint sites in their “daemon” applications.
-You want to know – what are SharePoint Apps registered, who register SharePoint Apps.
+Developers in the organization can use both – Azure Apps and SharePoint Apps to work with SharePoint sites in their “daemon” applications.

 One of the approaches – track Apps/Owners with Unified Audit Log

 $operations = 'Add service principal.' $recordType = 'AzureActiveDirectory' Search-UnifiedAuditLog -StartDate $start -EndDate $end -ResultSize $resultSize -Formatted -Operations $operations -RecordType $recordType

 returns events with operation = ‘Add service principal.’
 Nice, but…

 if an app was registered in Azure – event contains an UPN under UserIds property:

 Unfortunately, in case with registering app in SharePoint, an audit log event will be like:

 i.e. UserId registerd is “email@example.com”, so we do not know who registered a SharePoint-only app

 In theory – we could use events recorded immediately before and after “Add service principal” event to track a user and site who has registered a SharePoint-only app… But for me it seems like too complicated for automation.